mathieuelisa/Portofolio/README.md

 ## The project

-My portfolio is my last projects I realised as an autodidact before I integrated the O'clock School.
+My portfolio is my last project I realised as an autodidact before I integrated the O'clock School.
 <br><br>

 ## Design 🔧